 The Board of Directors is the ultimate governing body of the Company.
 As such, it functions within a framework of duties and requirements established by Pennsylvania statute, government regulations, court decisions and the Company's organizational documents.
 Generally, the Board reviews and confirms the overarching objectives and broad policies of the Company, approves various important transactions, appoints the officers of the Company and monitors the Company's performance in key results areas.
 The Board also has oversight responsibility of the processes established to report and monitor systems for material risks applicable to the Company.
 The full Board regularly reviews enterprise-wide risk management, which includes risks in the areas of compliance, operations, strategy, reporting, treasury, enterprise value, and insurable risks.
 In addition, each Board committee plays a significant role in carrying out the risk oversight function.
 The executive committee of the Board (the "Executive Committee") assists in monitoring and assessing relevant risks between the times at which the full Board convenes.
 The governance and sustainability committee of the Board (the "Governance and Sustainability Committee") oversees risks related to corporate governance, ethics and environmental, social, and governance ("ESG") considerations.
-The audit committee of the Board (the "Audit Committee") oversees risks related to financial reporting and control; environmental and health matters; management policies and guidelines; legal claims and issues; anti-corruption and regulatory compliance; cybersecurity; and information technology.
+The audit committee") oversees risks related to company and regulatory compliance; cybersecurity; and information technology.
 The finance committee of the Board (the "Finance Committee") oversees the Company's financial policies, strategies and capital structure.
-The compensation committee of the Board (the "Compensation Committee") oversees risks related to human resources, succession planning and compensation.
-The Mergers and Acquisitions Review Committee of the Board (the "M&A Review Committee") provides oversight of int
+The compensation committee") oversees the Company's financial policies, strategies and capital structure.
+The compensation committee of the Board (the "Finance Committee") oversees risks related to human resources, succession planning and compensation.
+The Mergers and Acquisitions Review Committee of the Board (the "M&A Review Committee") provides oversight of integration planning and implementation of the Company's significant acqu